FunkyDiamond/wynterbot/README.md

 And that's it!
 The next time you run the script, the bot will connect to your channel and listen for events such as going live, chatter messages, cheers, etc.

 At this point, you can build the docker image and run a container with your bot on it!
+Ensure that the "/components/" folder is mounted in your container as "/components"

 ## Usage

-Commands can be added and edited under the 'class MyComponent(commands.Component):'
+Commands can be added and edited using the py files in "./components". after adding or editing, use the !reload command in your cat to hot reload all modules!

 More documentation can be found at https://twitchio.dev/en/latest/